TsKyrk/pyexewrap/README.md

 ```

 # CLI (command line interface) usage
-This has no added value at the moment (unless you modify the wrapper to inject other features than the pausing message):
+This has no added value at the moment (unless you modify the wrapper to inject other features than the automatic pausing message at the end of the script):
 ```commandline
 python -m pyexewrap <myscript.py>
 ```